 But there is yet another level to 12 Angry Men, and that is its technical achievement.
 This short video from Screenprism does a fantastic job of explaining how camera angle and postition helps add to the growing tension in the film.
 It also adds to this sense that we think we have all these people sized up at the beginning of the film and the case seems open and shut.
 But as the film continues, we realize that things aren't all as they seem.
 The camera itself supports this progression through its level and through lens changes.

 Sidney Lumet is considered one of the greatest directors of all-time, and for good reason.
 It is simply astounding that this was his first feature film.
 He would go on to direct such critically-acclaimed classics as Dog Day Afternoon, Serpico, The Verdict and Network.
 It is a travesty that he never won an individual Academy Award, though he did receive an honorary Oscar for lifetime achievement in 2005.
 Still, his films were nominated for 46 Academy Awards (including three nominations for 12 Angry Men) and they won six (four for Network, 1 for Dog Day Afternoon and 1 for Murder on the Orient Express).
-12 Angry Men is my personal favorite of the Lumet films I have seen so far, though Network is a close second and may very well contain the greatest screenplay ever written (from the great Paddy Chayefsky).
+I go back and forth between 12 Angry Men and Network as my favorite of Lumet's films.
+They are both incredible in their own ways.
 In any case, it is clear that as we watch 12 Angry Men, we are watching the beginning of one of the greatest careers in film history.

 I do not want to spoil the film, though I'm not sure it really counts as a spoiler for a film that was released in 1957.
 Still, there is one scene, in particular, that is incredibly moving each time I watch the film.
 Of the many powerful themes in this film, standing firm on the principle that every human life has worth may be the greatest.